The Mileage Rate: 45p Became 55p in April 2026

 Practical Steps for Employers

-Here is what you should do if you are paying employee mileage at 45p per mile:
+Here is what you should do if you are paying employee mileage at the 55p rate:

 • Have a written mileage policy.
 State the rate you pay, what qualifies as a business journey, and how employees should record their mileage.